ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

   years:  2016, 2018

-lastupdated: "2018-08-16"
+lastupdated: "2018-09-26"

 ---

 # VMware HCX on IBM Cloud overview

-The HCX on {{site.data.keyword.cloud}} service can seamlessly extend the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}, which allows virtual machines (VMs) to be migrated to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.
+The HCX on {{site.data.keyword.cloud}} service seamlessly extends the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}, which allows you to migrate virtual machines (VMs) to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.

 **Availability:** This service is available only to VMware vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle instances that are deployed in V2.3 and later releases.

 You can upgrade your existing vCenter Server instance to a vCenter Server with Hybridity Bundle instance.
-For more information on upgrading your instance and deploying the HCX on {{site.data.keyword.cloud_notm}} service, see [Upgrading to the vCenter Server with Hybridity Bundle instance](../vcenter/vc_applyingupdates.html#applying-updates-to-vcenter-server-instances.html#upgrading-to-the-vcenter-server-with-hybridity-bundle-instance).
+For more information about upgrading your instance and deploying the HCX on {{site.data.keyword.cloud_notm}} service, see [Upgrading to the vCenter Server with Hybridity Bundle instance](../vcenter/vc_applyingupdates.html#applying-updates-to-vcenter-server-instances.html#upgrading-to-the-vcenter-server-with-hybridity-bundle-instance).

 **Note:** A vCenter Server instance with HCX on {{site.data.keyword.cloud_notm}} is limited to three simultaneous connections from on-premises sites.